Clarence Hicks: Cincinnati Bengals

 After not being selected in the 2022 NFL draft, Hicks signed with the Cincinnati Bengals as an undrafted free agent.
 He was waived by the team on August 31.

 Seattle Sea Dragons

 Hicks was selected with the 36th pick in the fifth round of the 2023 XFL Supplemental Draft by the Seattle Sea Dragons.
 He appeared in ten games and recorded 21 tackles, including three for a loss, two sacks and two pass deflections.
 The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).

 Calgary Stampeders

 On March 26, 2024, Hicks signed with the Calgary Stampeders.
 He made his CFL debut on June 7, against the Hamilton Tiger-Cats, where he recorded his first sack.
 He finished his first year of play where he had 14 tackles, including two tackles for loss, four sacks, two interceptions and one pass deflection.
+He changed his jersey number from 12 to 1 following the 2025 season.